Course Description

 Instructor

-Lydia Cooper is the Technical Learning and Development Specialist.
-Lydia brings to the Institute 38 years of experience in the Social Services field and over 20 years of training and adult education experience.
-She has been a government benefits administrator, in hospital and field services, and has worked in fundraising and marketing.
-Most recently Lydia served as a lead trainer and content developer working in the child welfare field with a focus on Kinship Foster Care.
-Lydia is a seasoned trainer on the effects of trauma on children, and how to employ the methods that will assist in their healing.
-She was also the Principal trainer for Caregivers seeking to foster children with Special Behavioral Health needs.
-As Chairperson of the Training Workgroup for the Quality Parenting Initiative, Lydia advocated for virtual learning and lead the development of e-learning for resource parents in Philadelphia.
-Lydia is Certified trainer in Effective Black Parenting, Family Group Decision Making, CSEC and the Red Cross.
+Lydia Cooper is the Program Manager of Family Education and Support and brings over 40 years of experience in the Social Services field with over 25 years of training in adult education.
+Most recently Lydia served as a lead trainer and content developer in the child welfare field with a focus on Kinship Foster Care.
+She is a seasoned trainer on the effects of trauma on children, and how to employ the methods that will assist in their healing.
+She was also the Principal trainer for Caregivers for children with Special Behavioral Health needs.
+As Chairperson of the Training Workgroup for the Quality Parenting Initiative, Lydia advocated for virtual learning and led the development of an e-learning platform for resource parents in Philadelphia.
+Lydia is a State Certified Peer Specialist; her other certifications include ADHD Parent Coaching, Effective Black Parenting, Family Group Decision Making, CSEC, The ABC Method, and the American Red Cross.

 COVID-19 PROTOCOLS